Chevrolet Bolt Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Chevrolet Bolt are $1,266 a year including full coverage.
-Comprehensive costs around $248, collision insurance costs $400, and liability costs around $460.
-A liability-only policy costs as low as $510 a year, and high-risk insurance costs around $2,736.
-Teenage drivers receive the highest rates at up to $4,866 a year.
+Estimated insurance rates for a Chevrolet Bolt are $1,266 a year including full coverage.
+Comprehensive costs an estimated $248, collision costs $400, and liability insurance is estimated at $460.
+A liability-only policy costs approximately $510 a year, with high-risk insurance costing around $2,736.
+Teenage drivers pay the most at $4,866 a year or more.

 Average premium for full coverage: $1,266

-Rates are based on $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Rates are averaged for all 50 U.S. states and for all Bolt models.
+Prices include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Rates include averaging for all 50 U.S. states and for different Bolt trim levels.

-For a driver in their 40's, prices range range from as low as $510 for just liability insurance to the much higher price of $2,736 for a driver who requires high-risk insurance.
+For a driver in their 40's, insurance rates for a Chevrolet Bolt go from as low as $510 for the bare minimum liability coverage to a much higher rate of $2,736 for a driver who has had serious violations or accidents.

-Where you live can make a big difference on the price of insurance.
-Areas with sparse population tend to have a lower frequency of comprehensive and collision claims than densely populated cities.
-The example below illustrates how location helps determine auto insurance rates.
+Living in a larger city has a significant impact on the price of auto insurance.
+More rural locations are statistically proven to have a lower frequency of comprehensive and collision claims than densely populated cities.

 Use the form below to get customized rates for your location.